trellis-ldp-archive/trellis-client/README.md

 ## LDP Client

-An JDK9 incubator HTTP client for use with the [Trellis Linked Data Platform](https://trellis-ldp.github.io/trellis/apidocs/).
+An JDK incubator HTTP client for use with the [Trellis Linked Data Platform](https://trellis-ldp.github.io/trellis/apidocs/).

 ## Requirements
-* JDK 9 or higher
+* JDK 10 or higher

 ### Building
     $ gradle processBuildTools